-This is the story that I wrote about Rum for the Torre Argentina Cat Sanctuary's website in March 2009.
+This story was written for the Torre Argentina Cat Sanctuary's website in March 2009.

 Rum, Me and Torre Argentina